katy-arushi/lotide/README.md

 [takeUntil.js](/takeUntil.js)

-* the function takeUntil() will collect items from a provided array until the callback function provided returns a truthy value
+* a function that will collect items from a provided array until the callback function provided returns a truthy value

 [without.js](/without.js)